devdazzlee/Manpasand-Pos-/PrintServer/README.md

 - ✅ Auto-restarts if it crashes or closes
 - ✅ Runs in background (no user interaction needed)
 - ✅ Runs even when no user is logged in

+**How does it start automatically?**

+Think of it like this:
+1. When you install the service, Windows adds your print server to a special list
+2. This list says: "Start these programs automatically when Windows boots"
+3. Every time your laptop starts, Windows checks this list
+4. Windows sees "Manpasand Print Server" and automatically runs `node server.js`
+5. Your print server starts - no user interaction needed!

+**Still confused?** 📖 See `HOW-AUTO-START-WORKS.md` for detailed explanation with diagrams

 **Service Management:**
 - **Start:** `node start-service.js` or `start-service.bat`